The Ancient Port of Kechries in Corinth Greece

 Apostle Paul’s Second Missionary Journey – Photo: Explore Corinth

-According to Acts 15:18, Apostle Paul left Greece using the port of Kechries during his second missionary journey end of 51 or early 52 AD.
+According to Acts 15:18, Apostle Paul left Greece using the port of Kechries during his second missionary journey end of 51 or early 52 CE.
 Apostle Paul had his hair cut to fulfill a vow, probably a Nazirite vow before leaving Corinth where he stayed for 18 months and wrote the Epistles to the Corinthians.

 The port flourished again for the next 5 centuries and a multicultural community was thriving in the same area.
 During the 7th century CE, Kechries (after a plague that lasted for 50 years and several severe earthquakes) fell into decline.